UK says CO2 industry strikes deal to maintain supply | Headlines

 UK says CO2 industry strikes deal to maintain supply

-The carbon dioxide industry in Britain has struck an agreement to ensure businesses have a sustainable supply, even as energy prices spike, the government said on Monday.
+The carbon dioxide industry in Britain has struck an agreement to ensure businesses have a sustainable supply until the end of the year, even as energy prices spike, the government said on Monday.
+Britain's food industry was rocked last month when CF Fertilisers, which produces 60% of the country's commercial requirement as a byproduct, shut its two main plants due to the jump in natural gas prices.

 - Country: